 lunes, 18 de marzo de 2024

 Lymphedema (Organic Lymphatic Vascular Disease) is a neglected disease in many countries, especially in the world's poorest communities.
 Like other neglected chronic diseases, inaccessibility to the treatment of lymphedema, or the implementation of low-cost alternative solutions due to the cost-saving policies of some national health systems, can lead to the progression of the disease to its most advanced degree of severity called "Elephantiasis".
 For patients, this means further disfigurement, disability, discrimination, loss of income, and loss of quality of life (QoL) as can be assessed with the ICF model (International Classification of Functioning, Disability, and Health).
-Read more about why the world is failing to treat a treatable condition like Elephantiasis HERE.
+Read more about why the world fails to treat a treatable condition like Elephantiasis HERE.

 For the maintenance phase of lymphedema management, compression is the most important intervention.
 Compression garments (Orthotic Devices) are easy to use and achieve significant improvements in most patients without causing much discomfort.
 The beneficial value of applying compression stockings in the treatment of venous and lymphatic disease is supported by recommendations rated as Grade 1 evidence.